Social Media Management & Marketing 7 min read

 The scales of favor seemed to tip more towards the side of digital-ready businesses and brands except, ironically enough, for influencer marketing.

-While how much the pandemic has changed influencer marketing is still left to be seen, you can get a clearer picture of how the local scene is doing with what these different influencers have to say.
+Among other ways influencers in COVID are changing the scene, perhaps that reason is the most essential driver.
+While how revolutionized collaborating with influencers in COVID and beyond is still left to be seen, you can get a clearer picture of how the local scene is doing with what these different influencers have to say.

 Here are a few ‘new normal’ changes in influencer marketing this 2020: